lifan0913/node-mongo-complete-bootcamp-2019/01-introduction-nodejs-npm/notes.md

 To read a file in a asynchronous way we should use the `readFile` method instead of the `readFileSync` and pass it a callback to execute once it finishes reading the contents.

 The same applies to writing a file.
 There's an example in the repo with some code to read and write files in a asynchronous way.

+---

+## Creating a Simple Web Server

+The first step is to include the `http` module.
+The second step is to use the `createServer()` method inside the http module, and pass it a callback function with the request and response.

+Once we got our server ready we need to listen for connections using the `listen()` method.
+We need to pass the port and an optional location.
+E.g: `server.listen(8000, '127.0.0.1')`